 Customer: Yeah, can you click the edit button to start this new page, please?

-Good Burger is a 1997 comedy film produced by Nickelodeon Movies and released by Paramount Pictures, directed by Brian Robbins and produced by Dan Schneider and starring Kenan Thompson, Kel Mitchell, Sinbad, Shar Jackson, Abe Vigoda, and Jan Schweiterman.
+Ed: One description coming up!
+That'll be eight bucks!Good Burger is a 1997 comedy film produced by Nickelodeon Movies and released by Paramount Pictures, directed by Brian Robbins and produced by Dan Schneider and starring Kenan Thompson, Kel Mitchell, Sinbad, Shar Jackson, Abe Vigoda, and Jan Schweiterman.
 (Carmen Electra, Shaquille O'Neal, and George Clinton make brief cameo appearances.)
 The film was based on a popular recurring sketch on Nickelodeon's sketch show All That, with Mitchell reprising his role as an airheaded fast food cashier.
 The film is noteworthy for being the first theatrical-released film based on a Nickelodeon show.
 It is also the only film that fits that criteria that is based on a live-action Nickelodeon show.In the film, Thompson plays Dexter, a high-school student that is forced to work at Good Burger after causing a car crash with his teacher Mr. Wheat.
 The restaurant is also rivaled by Mondo Burger across the street, a menacing mammoth chain that could easily make Good Burger a piece of history.
-Ed has also concocted a special sauce that everyone is going gaga over, and Mondo is determined to steal the recipe and their costumers.
-Dexter and Ed team up to beat their competition and end up unearthing a dark secret...Mondo Burgers are treated with chemicals that enlarge the patties.It earned $23.7 million in the US & Canada, against a $9 million budget.
-Reviews for the film were mostly negative, garnering a 31% "rotten" rating at Rotten Tomatoes.
+But Good Burger is not going quietly into that good night, as Ed has also concocted a special sauce that makes Good Burger the hottest burger joint in town, and Mondo is determined to steal the recipe and their costumers.
+Dexter and Ed team up to beat their competition and end up unearthing a dark secret...Mondo Burgers are treated with chemicals that enlarge the patties.

 Tropes this movie follows: